 Norman White started Brookfield Veterinary Practice in 1970 as a mixed practice treating all species of animals.
 In 1985 it became a dedicated small animal practice.
 The practice has continued to expand and modernise with the addition of new facilities and latest equipment to enable us to meet the challenges of modern Veterinary medicine.

 Those of you old enough will remember that the practice building was originally a public house called The Whalebone.
 The bar and public area was in the basement where our preparation room, operating theatre, x-ray room, laboratory and hospitalisation suite are now situated.
 The ground floor was the landlord's accommodation; this is now our reception, waiting room, consultation rooms and pharmacy.

-In November 2016 Brookfield Veterinary Practice expanded with the acquisition of Argus in Ledbury, and two further veterinary assistants joined the team.
-Eden Tanner, previous owner of Argus Vets, and Alice Rook.
+In November 2016 Brookfield Veterinary Practice expanded with the acquisition of Argus Vets in Ledbury, we are in the process of having purpose built premsis for our Ledbury branch

 The veterinary surgeons are supported by a team of nurses, student nurses, assistance and trainee nurses who visit us on placements.
 We then have a team of receptionists to welcome you all organised by our practice manager Lucy Soanes.

 We also have a number of visiting clinicians

 Beth Cameron - vet specialising in rehabilitation, visits weekly from her SoulMateVetRehab in Staunton

 Tom Gilding - orthpoaedic surgeon who visits for more advanced skeletal issues

 Mark Patteson - veterinary cardiologist